- + 74Images

 Aura Latest Update

-Hyundai Aura Powertrains: It comes with three engine options -- 1.2-litre petrol (83PS/114Nm) and 1.2-litre diesel (75PS/190Nm) from the Grand i10 Nios and a 1.0-litre turbo-petrol (100PS/172Nm) from the Venue.
-While the first two are paired with a 5-speed MT and AMT, the turbo-petrol is mated to only a 5-speed MT.
-The 1.2-litre petrol engine is also available with a factory-fitted CNG kit.
-However, it is present only in the ‘S’ variant.
+Hyundai Aura Engine and Transmission: There are two petrol engines to choose from: 1.2-litre (83PS/114Nm) and a 1-litre turbo-unit (100PS/172Nm) from the Venue.
+While the former is paired with a 5-speed MT or an AMT, the turbo-petrol is mated only to a 5-speed MT.
+The 1.2-litre petrol engine is also available with a factory-fitted CNG kit with the S and SX variants.